airi-14x/Concordia-Master-Guide/contentFile.md

 ###### About Me

 > Hello.
 I'm just a student in their final year of Computer Science.
 I haven't lived in Rez so I'm inexperience to give you my option on that.
 Aside that I hope that this guide can be of help to you regardless of what year you are in.
-This guide benefits CS students the most among all majors because it's based on personal experience.
-But, it can be seen as compilation of answers that student tend to ask on Concordia's Reddit and some tips that may hopefully serve you well regardless of majors.
+This guide benefits CS students since it's based on my experience.
+But, it can be seen as master compilation of answers that student tend to ask on Concordia's Reddit and some tips that may hopefully serve you well regardless of majors.
 > Learn as much as you can and enjoy your journey as a Concordia student.
 Best of Luck.
 > Please don't hesitate to send me questions and feedback: airi.14x@gmail.com
 > Version: 1.0